Losant/losant-docs/docs/workflows/outputs/endpoint-reply.md

 * **JSON Template**: The value is expected to be a [JSON template string](/workflows/accessing-payload-data/#json-templates) that will be parsed into an object, and that object will be places at `pageData` in the page render context.
 * **Full Payload**: The entire current payload will be placed at `pageData` in the page render context.

-In all cases, there is a significant amount of data is is available in a page render [by default](/experiences/views/#data-that-is-always-provided).
+In all cases, there is a significant amount of data available in a page render [by default](/experiences/views/#data-that-is-always-provided).
 The above only changes the `pageData` variable on that basic context object.

 ### Redirect Response

 ![Endpoint Reply Node Redirect Config](/images/workflows/outputs/endpoint-reply-node-redirect-config.png "Endpoint Reply Node Redirect Config")

-If you need to redirect the request to some other url, the redirect response type makes that easy.
+If you need to redirect the request to some other URL, the redirect response type makes that easy.
 In the case of a redirect response, there are only two choices for response code - 301 (permanent redirect), or 302 (temporary redirect).
 In addition, instead of providing a response body, you provide a URL to redirect to.
 The URL can be set either as a [string template](/workflows/accessing-payload-data/#string-templates) or as a [payload path](/workflows/accessing-payload-data/#payload-paths), and can either be an absolute URL or a relative one.

 ### Headers